 In May 2013, Adrian was elected President of the Young Democrats of New Mexico (YDNM).

 Adrian currently serves on the Nob Hill Neighborhood Association Board, the Albuquerque/Rio Rancho Green Chamber of Commerce Board, the New Mexico Alliance for School Based Health Care Board, and the Mayor’s Office of Volunteer Engagement Board of Advisors.
 He was also recently honored as a recipient of Albuquerque Business First’s top 40 under Forty award, and New Mexico Voices for Children’s Amy Biehl Spirit of Youth Award.
-Adrian is currently the Program Manager of the New Mexico Youth Alliance at the New Mexico Forum for Youth in Community.
+Adrian is currently the Program Manager of the New Mexico Youth Alliance at the New Mexico Forum for You

 Candace Johnston, a young leader, is a lifelong resident of Valencia County.
 Candace’s love for politics and campaigns started in 2006 with former State Representative Elias Barela.
 With politics in her future, Candace has strived to be a voice for children.
 In 2005, Candace became a MADD Youth Ambassador for Protecting You Protecting Me—Children Against Drunk Driving.
 She also is the youngest person in New Mexico’s history to be honored by NM Department of Public Safety for her nonprofit work with her organization Lollipops for Law Enforcement.
 Candace also is a Youth Ambassador and Board Member for NM Youth Day, HB 363, carried by State Representative Rick Miera and signed by former Lt.
 Governor Diane Denish in 2007.
 Through this legislation, NM families benefit from the only tax free weekend each year in August.
 In July 2013, Candace represented NM at the YDA High School Leadership Academy in Washington, D.C., where she spoke about tougher DWI laws and how young people her age are affected by DWI in NM.
 One of the highlights of this trip was meeting with her role model, Congressman Ben Ray Lujan, who positively motivates our youth of NM, not only about politics but about how to be great students and to never give up on their dreams.
 Candace was appointed Democratic High School Caucus Chair in December 2013 and her goal is to get 5,000 high school seniors registered to vote.
 Candace is currently a freshman at Los Lunas High and the President of Class of 2017.
 She’s also Treasurer of Renaissance, a cheerleader and maintains 4.0 G.P.A. and hopefully plans to attend Brown University in the fall of 2017.